2025 American League Championship Series: Game 7

 After the Mariners escaped a jam to keep it a one-run game going into the ninth, the Blue Jays called on closer Jeff Hoffman for his second save opportunity of the postseason.
 Hoffman proceeded to fan both Leo Rivas and pinch-hitter Dominic Canzone, setting up a showdown with the dangerous Rodríguez.
 After falling behind 2-0, Hoffman got Rodríguez to chase back-to-back sliders off the plate, evening the count at 2-2.
 With the count full, Hoffman struck out Rodríguez with another slider off the plate and sent the Jays to the World Series for the first time in 32 years.

-This series was the closest the Mariners have come to winning a pennant, as they previously lost to the Cleveland Indians in six games in the 1995 ALCS.
-With this loss, Seattle remains the only franchise in Major League Baseball never to appear in a World Series, as their ALCS record fell to 0-4.
+This series was the closest the Mariners have come to winning a pennant, as they previously lost to the Cleveland Indians and New York Yankees in six games in 1995 and 2000 respectively.
+With this loss, Seattle remains the only franchise in Major League Baseball never to appear in a World Series, as their ALCS record fell to 0–4.

-With the win, the Blue Jays became the first team to win a League Championship Series after losing the first two games at home (the Dodgers won the 2020 NLCS after losing the first two games as the home team, but that was played at a neutral site due to the COVID-19 pandemic).
+With the win, the Blue Jays won their first Game 7 in franchise history, and became the first team to win a League Championship Series after losing the first two games at home (Note: The Dodgers won the 2020 NLCS after losing the first two games as the home team, but that was played at a neutral site due to the COVID-19 pandemic.)
 However, this situation happened in three past World Series: The Kansas City Royals, New York Mets, and New York Yankees accomplished the feat in 1985, 1986, and 1996, respectively.

+Along with the Edmonton Oilers winning the NHL Western Conference title, 2025 marked the first year since 1993 in which multiple Canadian teams were playing for a championship in the four major leagues, as the Blue Jays and the Montreal Canadiens previously won both the World Series and Stanley Cup respectively that year.

 For hitting .385 with three home runs in the series, Vladimir Guerrero Jr. won the ALCS MVP.